 There are many different causes of acid reflux, but one of the most common is an overly full stomach.
-With gastric sleeve, about 75% of the stomach is removed.
+With a gastric sleeve, about 75% of the stomach is removed.
 This makes it very easy to quickly fill your stomach, which often puts you at risk for acid reflux.
 Your doctor may recommend a long-term medication to prevent acid reflux, like Prilosec.

 Starting your exercise right away is important.
 But you won’t be physically ready to do any heavy lifting or jogging.
 You should expect to be frequently walking.
 Walking is beneficial for two reasons.